Will Brexit Affect HR for Employers?

 - AuthorNatasha Johnston

-One of the key issues that has been debated since the electorate’s decision to leave the EU on 24 June 2016, from a HR perspective, is the right to work within the UK for those employees from within the EEA who are not British nationals.
-These employees have so far relied upon the free movement provisions and they bring with them skills and qualifications that are being well-used within the UK labour market.
-So, many businesses will be nervous about losing valuable staff members to any post-Brexit changes.
+One of the key issues that has been debated since the decision to leave the EU on 24 June 2016 from an HR perspective is the right to work within the UK for those employees who may be from within the EEA but are not British nationals.
+These employees have relied upon the free movement provisions and bring with them many skills and qualifications that have undoubtedly enhanced the UK labour market.
+For many businesses losing valuable staff due Brexit will be something to be avoided.

 Bearing this in mind, there are some practical steps business owners can take now in order to prepare for post-Brexit changes.

 - Audit your staff database: Review staff nationality and their work locations so you know who is on your books and who may be affected by any regulation changes.